CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 **Note**: setting the `STATIC_URL_PREFIX` to `/` will make the deployment to fail.

+**Note**: if your project uses webpacker, make sure to enable the dedicated build instance option in the information tab of your application because webpacker needs a lot a ressources when starting.

 If you use the asset pipeline, make sure to include the `assets:precompile` task in the `rakegoals` field of `clevercloud/ruby.json`.